ViacomInc/data-point/packages/data-point/README.md

 A TransformObject is a Object where any property (at any level), that its key starts with the character `$` is treated as a [Reducer](#reducers).
 Properties that do not start with a `$` character will be left untouched.

-When a TransformObject is to be resolved, all TransformExpressions are resolved in parallel, and their values will be injected in place of the TransformExpression.
-Also the `$` character will be removed from the resolved property.
+When a TransformObject is to be resolved, all reducers are resolved in parallel.
+The `$` character will also be removed from the resolved property.

 <details>
   <summary>TransformObject Example</summary>